List of mountains by elevation

 This is an incomplete list of notable mountains on Earth, sorted by elevation in metres above sea level.

 For a complete list of mountains over 7200 m high, with at least 500 m of prominence, see List of highest mountains.
 See also a list of mountains ranked by prominence.

 8,000 metres

-There are 14 mountains over 8000 m, which are often referred to as the Eight-thousanders.
+There are 14 mountains over 8000 m, which are often referred to as the eight-thousanders.
+(There are six more 8,000m peaks in Nepal, waiting for official recognition, making for a total of 20.)
 All are in the two highest mountain ranges in the world, the Himalayas and the Karakoram.